ChunhThanhDe/ChunhThanhDe/README.md

 <div align="left">

 #### Hi 👋, my name is Chung Nguyen Thanh.
-I'm from Vietnam and I'm a programmer with the desire to make life simpler and more enjoyable!
+I'm from Vietnam and a programmer who wants to make life simpler and more enjoyable!

 ###### If you have any questions or want to cooperate, you can contact me via mail: chunhthanhde.dev@gmail.com